Suvink/volunteer-me/README.md

 If someone know a solution please comment below!
 TIA!.
 Writing content wasn't smooth because I not very good with that.
 Thought of asking someone for help but then I decided to do it on my own. <br>
 The approval process for Whatsapp template is kinda too long and I decided to add another email notfication as well.

+**[Final Update]**<br>
+So now Im done with VolunteerME.
+Found some bugs and fixed them all.
+The search form reset thing I think probably a minor bug in the package itself.
+I filed an issue so lets see what will happen.
+Other than that everything looks fine.
+One major issue I found was I added a mobile only class to a level component and because of that mobile view was totally messed up.
+Fixed that and fixed some minor responsive issues.
+Added some gifs here and there so that you wouldnt get bored!
+Also another major feature I added was a seperate window to view the complete details of the oppotunities.
+So when you click on a search result, it will show complete details of the oppotunity.
+The page looks kinda boring compared to the others but I purposely kept it formal and minimal as possible.
+And Twilio Whatsapp didnt turn out to be great to me.
+I had to get permission for my template and the process requires some Facebook Page and stuff I dont have.
+So instead I bumped Whatsapp and moved into SMS.
+Thats it!
+If you find any issues please don't hesitate to contact me!

+## Conclusion
+I really enjoyed making VolunteerME despite all the mess I've made.
+It was quite challenging for me to learn VueJS and build everything from the scratch.
+YouTube helped a lot along the way!
+This stage, Im submittng for the Twilio Hackathon and I want to develop this into a commercial product.
+So I'll just listdown the features I have in mind.
+I'm gonna pair up with some devs (Can't do it all alone) and keep maintaining VolunteerME.
+If you are interested, let me know.
+Im gonna start again right after the Hackathon after a short break!

+Features I want in the long run
+- Logins for hosts so they can list and edit their listings
+- Logins for users
+- Apply for oppotunuties through VolunteerME
+- Match making feature based on skills of the user
+- Online interview feature for hosts so they can interview people if needed. (using Twilio Programmable Video)
+- A Mobile App for VolunteerME
+- Making VolunteerME available worldwide

+If you have any cool suggestions feel free to contact me!

 ## Demo Link
  Demo Link: https://services.suvink.me/volunteer-me